louislam/android-lazy-library/README.md

 LouisLam's Lazy Library for Android.
 ===================

 ### Why do we need `android-lazy-library`? ###

-Every single time, personally, I always forgot how to create a simple alert dialog without googling.
-I was always wondering why we cannot have a simple way in Android just like Javascript's alert().
+Every single time, I always forgot how to create a simple alert dialog without googling.
+I was always wondering why we cannot have a simple way to show alert dialog in Android  just like the JavaScript's alert().

 So I decided to create this library to do that.